 Ring-necked Ducks feed by diving underwater, rather than by tipping up as “dabbling” ducks do.
 When diving, they leap forward in an arc to plunge underwater, and they swim using only their feet for propulsion.
 They tend to remain in pairs during the breeding season but group into flocks of several to several thousand during migration and winter.
 Like many other ducks, the Ring-necked Duck uses many kinds of displays to ward off rivals and to seek mates; almost any group of ducks offers an opportunity to watch these displays at work.
 When warning away another bird, Ring-necked Ducks lower their bill to meet their chest or push against each other, breast to breast, while swimming.
 This can intensify to bites and blows with the wings, particularly during the breeding season.
 When courting, males often throw their head sharply backward, touching the back; swim rapidly while nodding the head; or act as if they are preening their wing.
 As pairs begin to form, the two birds may perform exaggerated neck stretches or dip their bills in the water as if drinking.
 Pairs tend to form in spring and stay together at least until incubation begins.Back to top

 Duck populations can fluctuate markedly from year to year because of wetland conditions on the breeding grounds.
-Overall, Ring-necked Duck numbers increased between 1966 and 2014, according to the North American Breeding Bird Survey.
-These ducks are not on the 2014 State of the Birds Watch List.
+Overall, Ring-necked Duck numbers increased by approximately 1.9 percent per year between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at approximately 2 million individuals and rates them 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 Ring-necked Ducks can be found throughout the year in the U.S., with part of their population breeding in Canada, and part wintering in Mexico and other areas of Central America, including the Caribbean.
 They are among the most likely of North American ducks to eat spent shot they find on the wetland bottoms where they feed, which can make them vulnerable to lead poisoning.
-The 1991 ban on lead shot for waterfowl hunting helped alleviate this, but old lead shot remains in wetlands where Ring-necked Ducks continue to find it.
+The 1991 ban on lead shot for waterfowl hunting helped alleviate this, but old lead shot remains in wetlands where Ring-necked Ducks continue to find and eat it.
 Ring-necked Ducks are sensitive to development or degradation of wetland habitat on their breeding grounds, wintering grounds, and migration routes.
-About 450,000 Ring-necked Ducks are taken each year by hunters, according to the U.S. Fish and Wildlife Service, which carefully manages duck populations to avoid overhunting.Back to top
+About 375,000 to 435,000 Ring-necked Ducks were taken in 2019 and 2020, according to the U.S. Fish and Wildlife Service, which carefully manages duck populations to avoid overhunting.Back to top

-Raftovich, R. V., K.A.
-Wilkins, S.S.
-Williams, H.L.
-Spriggs, and K.D.
-Richkus.
-2011.
-Migratory bird hunting activity and harvest during the 2009 and 2010 hunting seasons [PDF].
-U.S. Fish and Wildlife Service, Laurel, MD.
+Raftovich, R. V., K. K. Fleming, S. C. Chandler, and C. M. Cain (2021).
+Migratory bird hunting activity and harvest during the 2019–20 and 2020-21 hunting seasons.
+U.S. Fish and Wildlife Service, Laurel, MD, USA.